eduardomourar/fingering-diagram/README.md

 Flute Fingering Plugin for MuseScore 3.x is a tool to create scores with flute fingering.

 ### Introduction
-This is a plugin that automatically adds fingering for Concert Flute to the score.
-Note that if the staff instrument is not a flute then no fingering will be applied.
+This is a plugin that automatically adds fingering for Concert Flute or Piccolo to the score.
+Note that if the staff instrument is not a flute (`wind.flutes.flute*`) then no fingering will be applied.

 ### Installation
-* If using MuseScore version 3 then download the [plugin](https://github.com/eduardo/flute-fingering/archive/master.zip) and unzip it.
+* If using MuseScore version 3 then download the [plugin](https://github.com/eduardomourar/flute-fingering/archive/master.zip) and unzip it.

 * Install using the [instructions](https://musescore.org/en/handbook/3/plugins#installation) in the MuseScore 3.x Handbook, which typically involves copying the QML file to the local MuseScore Plugin directory.